tobyesmith/singularity101/lab2.1.md

 cat /etc/os-release
 ```

-Then type `:wq!` to exit the editor and save changes, then proceed to build the
+Finally type `:wq!` to exit the editor and save changes and proceed to build the
-image, the compiled image is going to be named `lab2.sif`:
+image.
+The compiled image will be named `lab2.sif`:

 ```bash
 $ sudo singularity build lab2.sif lab2.def
 ...
 ```

-Now, let's suppose we want to do a more realistic image, lets copy some files,
+Now, let’s suppose we want to create a more realistic image.
+Lets copy some
-install some software:
+files and install some software:

 Here we create a very simple text file, backup the `lab2.def` file into a file
 named `lab2-v2.def` and modify the contents.